getstoryteller/storyteller-showcase-android/app/src/main/java/com/example/storytellerSampleAndroid/compose/README.md

 1. Using composables directly

     ```kotlin
-      StorytellerRowView(
+      StorytellerStoriesRowView(
         modifier = modifier,
         tag = type.tag, // tag to identify this composable
-        controller = controller // controller to control the state of the composable mainly we should define one per activity
+        controller = controller // controls the state of the composable mainly we should define one per activity
       ) { // the configuration block
         delegate = listViewDelegate
         cellType = StorytellerListViewCellType.SQUARE
-        categories = // provide the categories
+        categories = listOf("category-1") // provide the categories
         reloadData() // we want to reload data when the backing view is initialized
       }
     ```